Chris Ryan

 After the publication of fellow patrol member Andy McNab's Bravo Two Zero in 1993, Ryan published his own account of his experiences during the Bravo Two Zero mission in 1995, entitled The One That Got Away.

 Since retiring from the British Army Ryan has published several fiction and non-fiction books, including Strike Back, which was subsequently adapted into a television series for Sky 1, and co-created the ITV action series Ultimate Force.
 He has also presented or appeared in numerous television documentaries connected to the military or law enforcement.

 Early life, education and military service

-Ryan was born in Rowlands Gill in County Durham.
+Ryan was born in Rowlands Gill in Gateshead.
 After attending Hookergate School, he enrolled in the British Army at the age of 16.
 Ryan's cousin was a member of the reservist 23 SAS Regiment and invited Ryan to come up and "see what it's like to be in the army".
-Ryan did this nearly every weekend, almost passing selection several times, but he was too young to continue and do 'test week'.
+Ryan did this nearly every weekend, almost passing selection several times, but was too young to do 'test week'.
 When he was old enough, he passed selection into 23 SAS.
 Shortly after that he began selection for the regular 22 SAS Regiment and joined 'B' Squadron as a medic.
-Needing a parent regiment, Ryan and a soldier who had joined 22 SAS from the Royal Navy, spent eight weeks with the Parachute Regiment before returning to 'B' Squadron.
+Needing a parent regiment, Ryan and a former sailor who had joined 22 SAS from the Royal Navy, spent eight weeks with the Parachute Regiment before returning to 'B' Squadron.

+During the 1980s he was part of an SAS team sent to Thailand by the UK government to train the deposed and internationally-recognised Coalition Government of Democratic Kampuchea (which included elements of the Khmer Rouge) in tactics used against the Vietnamese-backed forces of the People's Republic of Kampuchea during the conflict which followed the invasion of Cambodia by Vietnam in 1979.
+However Ryan and his team were returned to Britain after the journalist John Pilger published details of the (classified) deployment.